General Practitioner Certificates

 Achieving the qualification enables candidates to:

-• Improve practical skills and procedural confidence
+• Demonstrate development of in-depth clinical knowledge, improved practical skills and procedural confidence

 • Strengthen critical thinking and reflective abilities